Ted-Nawrocki/wbd-situation-room/_pages/why-it-matters.md

 This is why situations like Warner Bros.
 Discovery matter.
 Not because they are dramatic, but because they test the system where it is least forgiving.

+The January 2026 developments demonstrate this principle in action.
+Netflix's all-cash amendment simplified one operational dimension while accelerating another.
+Paramount's litigation and proxy contest added governance layers without removing transactional complexity.
+The result is not simpler.
+It is different.
+And it requires corporate actions teams to adapt in real time while maintaining flawless execution across all paths.